tomsiewert/nixops-plugged/README.md

 | [Proxmox][7]       | :x: |
 | [Virtd][8]         | :x: |

-To get a version of nixops with only the plugins you want, I would recommend forking this and following the instructions:
+To get a version of nixops with exactly the plugins you want, I would recommend forking this and following the instructions:
 ```bash
 λ nix develop
 λ vim pyproject.toml # add plugin to dependencies